The Ultimate Ignition Poker Review

 - Only play on slots, scratch cards, and keno count towards the playthrough

-Bet the smallest you can per line if you want it to last longer.
+Bet the smallest you can per slot line if you want it to last longer.
 Fortunately, total bets can add up fairly quickly with slots, even if your balance doesn’t move much.

 You might as well claim it